 6. Feedback

-In order to improve our motor execution we need at least some information about how we are performing a task.
-This feedback often comes from intrinsic sources such as vision or proprioception.
-Intrinsic feedback can be increased by providing information that would normally be inaccessible to the patient, such as exact angles of joints or movements (biofeedback).
+Intrinsic feedback can be increased by providing information that would normally be inaccessible to the patient, such as the exact angles of joints or movements (biofeedback).

 Through virtual reality, biofeedback can be shown to the patient or even incorporated into the exercise.
-Providing biofeedback can be very useful for gait training or balance training.
+Providing biofeedback can be very useful for gait or balance training.

-Balance training with feedback usually consists of weight transfer exercises in which the patient receives information about the position of their pressure center.
-In a systematic review, the effectiveness of balance training based on feedback in older adults was evaluated and it was concluded that such training results in reduced postural balance, improved ability to transfer weight, reduced attention demands while standing still and improved scores on the Berg scale (50).
-There is also some evidence to suggest that adding biofeedback to balance training in people with post-stroke sequelae may be beneficial (51,52).
+In a systematic review, the effectiveness of feedback-based balance training in older adults was evaluated and it was concluded that such training results in reduced postural sway, improved weight transfer ability, reduced attentional demands while standing still and improved scores on the Berg scale (50).

-There is a lot of literature showing the effectiveness of biofeedback for gait retraining in different patient populations.
-For example, feedback training may reduce knee adduction movement or increase toe angle for the prevention of knee osteoarthritis (53-55).
-It may also improve propulsion during take-off in healthy older people, making their gait pattern more similar to that of young adults (56).
+There is a large literature showing the effectiveness of biofeedback for gait retraining in different patient populations.
+For example, feedback training can reduce knee adduction movement or increase toe angle for knee osteoarthritis prevention (53-55).

-3. Conclusions
+Conclusions

 Bibliography